 Academic Records and Transcripts

-North American College protects the security, confidentiality, and integrity of student records, and maintains special security measures to protect all academic records.
+North American University protects the security, confidentiality, and integrity of student records, and maintains special security measures to protect all academic records.
 It recognizes that the privacy and maintenance of student educational records is a necessary and vital part of the student’s education.
 Offices housing records as outlined below (Location of Educational Records) will comply with Family Educational Rights and Privacy Act (FERPA) and all pertinent policy regulations.
 Two copies of the academic records will be stored in locked offices or file cabinets, and unauthorized access will be strictly prohibited.